 1. Using basic geometric forms and quilt blocks

-Unlike traditional quilts, which sometimes use more quilt blocks than you can name, minimalist quilts often make use of one single geometric form or basic quilt block.
+Unlike traditional quilts, which often have more complex designs, minimalist quilts often make use of one single geometric form or basic quilt block.
 So whether it’s a half-square triangle or a simple rectangle, a minimalist quilt pattern will take this one element and create something new just by the clever composition of the blocks.

 2. Large blocks and uniform surfaces